nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/installation.rst

     atom = Rubidium(cpp_numerov=False)

 This is not recommended option for complex calculations, since it will run much more slowly then optimized C version, but is fine if you need just a few numbers.

+**Finally...**

+That is all, enjoy using ARC package.
+Check :ref:`get-started-page` to see some ideas where to start.